flatcar-archive/flatcar-docs/os/booting-on-google-compute-engine.md

 After installation, log into your account with `gcloud auth login` and enter your project ID when prompted.

-## Container Linux Config
+## Flatcar Linux Config

-Container Linux allows you to configure machine parameters, configure networking, launch systemd units on startup, and more via Container Linux Configs.
+Flatcar Linux allows you to configure machine parameters, configure networking, launch systemd units on startup, and more via Flatcar Linux Configs.
 These configs are then transpiled into Ignition configs and given to booting machines.
 Head over to the [docs to learn about the supported features][cl-configs].

-You can provide a raw Ignition config to Container Linux via the Google Cloud console's metadata field `user-data` or via a flag using `gcloud`.
+You can provide a raw Ignition config to Flatcar Linux via the Google Cloud console's metadata field `user-data` or via a flag using `gcloud`.

 As an example, this config will configure and start etcd: